DevPlant/Angular-SCSS-Level-2/README.md

 ])
 ```

-When 'condition' changes from true to false, it's likely that the relevant @Input() has also changed.
-It may even be null.
+When 'condition' changes from true to false, the renderer is not needed anymore.
+Then it's likely that content has also changed.
+It may even be null now.
 These changes reflect in the component even before the fade out begins, which you don't want to happen.

 This app showcases a smart component wrapper that handles fade-In-Out logic such that fade in and out looks cool.
-There is no more animation attached to the initial component, but to the wrapper.
+There is no more animation attached to the initial component, but only to the wrapper.

 # How to use